-JSDA 1.0 - Design and write an effective presentation that demonstrates a technical job skill related to the contestant's field of training.
+JSDO 1.0 - Develop and write an effective presentation that demonstrates a technical job skill related to the contestant's field of training.

-- 1.1 Prepare a demonstration of a technical job skill that lasts five to seven minutes. - 1.2 Organize the demonstration in a logical and coherent manner.
+- 1.1 Prepare a job skill demonstration that lasts five to seven minutes. - 1.2 Organize the demonstration in a logical and coherent manner.

-JSDA 2.0 - Deliver the presentation in a professional manner meeting the standards outlined by the technical committee.
+JSDO 2.0 - Deliver the presentation in a professional manner meeting the standards outlined by the technical committee.

-- 2.1 Perform the actual technical skill in the presentation. - 2.2 Explain the topic through the use of experiments, displays or practical operations. - 2.3 Demonstrate an effective and pleasing delivery style. - 2.4 Effectively use verbal illustrations and examples. - 2.5 Make a formal and effective introduction to the presentation that clearly identifies the scope of the demonstration. - 2.6 Pronounce words in a clear and understandable manner. - 2.7 Use a variety of verbal techniques including: modulation of voice, changing volume, varied inflection, modifying tempo and verbal enthusiasm. - 2.8 Demonstrate poise and self-control while presenting. - 2.9 Demonstrate good platform development and personal confidence. - 2.10 Communicate the primary points of the speech in a compact and complete manner. - 2.11 Tie organizational elements together with an effective ending. - 2.12 Complete the speech within the time limits set by contest requirements.
+- 2.1 Perform the actual technical skill in the presentation. - 2.2 Explain the topic through the use of experiments, displays or practical operations. - 2.3 Demonstrate an effective and pleasing delivery style. - 2.4 Effectively use verbal illustrations and examples. - 2.5 Make a formal and effective introduction to the presentation that clearly identifies the scope of the demonstration. - 2.6 Pronounce words in a clear and understandable manner. - 2.7 Use a variety of verbal techniques including: modulation of voice, changing volume, varied inflection, modifying tempo and verbal enthusiasm. - 2.8 Demonstrate self-control and poise while presenting. - 2.9 Demonstrate good platform development and personal confidence. - 2.10 Communicate the primary points of the demonstration in a compact and complete manner. - 2.11 Tie organizational elements together with an effective closing. - 2.12 Complete the demonstration within the time limits set by contest requirements.

-JSDA 3.0 - Wear appropriate clothing for the national contest.
+JSDO 3.0 - Wear appropriate clothing for the national contest.